Skip to main content

 I trained as a psychoanalytic psychotherapist at the Arbours Association in London and I am an accredited member of the UKCP (Council for Psychoanalysis and Jungian Analysis College).
 I am currently completing advanced specialist training in couples psychotherapy at Tavistock Relationships, accredited by the British Psychoanalytic Council (BPC).
 All of my couples work is conducted under close clinical supervision by senior practitioners at Tavistock Relationships.

-I work in English, Spanish and Swiss German.
-For some people, language is not a detail at the edge of therapy.
-The language a couple uses can affect what feels speakable, what becomes blunt, and what gets lost in translation, particularly where partners come from different countries or family cultures.
+I speak English, Spanish and Swiss German.
+My couples work is in English, but those languages can help when someone is trying to find an English word for something that sits more naturally elsewhere.
+For some people, language is not a detail at the edge of therapy: it affects what feels speakable, what becomes blunt, and what gets lost in translation, particularly where partners come from different countries or family cultures.

 If you would like to talk about whether this kind of work might suit you, you can get in touch through the contact form below.